-For example, a B2B company may ask you to create a Snapchat profile and marketing strategy.
+For example, a B2B company may ask you to create a TikTok profile and marketing strategy.

-If you dig deeper and find out why it may be because the CEO of the company read that other businesses saw success with social media marketing on Snapchat.
+If you dig deeper and find out why it may be because the CEO of the company read that other businesses saw success with social media marketing on TikTok.

-You can then provide demographic information for the channel to show why Snapchat won’t provide the desired ROI.
+You can then provide demographic information for the channel to show why TikTok won’t provide the desired ROI.

 It’s primarily used by high schoolers and college-aged students who aren’t making purchasing decisions for businesses, and suggest alternative strategies that will lead to increased ROI.

 More than half of clients say that what they really want from agencies is help with business strategy and consumer insight, but it’s easy for clients to lose track of those goals when executing on day-to-day tasks.